verma-harsh/Rocket/README.md

 A small game based on javascript with react.

 Currently I am in middle of developing it.
 Soon I will be making a github page for it
+# TODO
+    *Make the rocket move
+    *Make some awesome background
+    *Make a start menu
+    *A settings option would seems nice
+    *Add physics
 # Build Project
     - npm run build